 How could you not think this?
 After all, who hasn’t been absolutely smitten by one of the many adorable TV couples flipping a nightmare of a house into an absolute charmer?
 This seems like something you could do, right?

 Though fixing up a run-down house is not without its challenges, if you feel compelled to undertake a challenge and try your hands at transforming an eyesore into your dream home, you should go for it.

-- You’re probably going to do some sort of work.
-According to research, 80 percent of homebuyers do some sort of home improvement projects and end up spending a median of $4,000.
+You’re probably going to do some sort of work.
+According to research in 2017, 80 percent of homebuyers do some sort of home improvement projects and end up spending a median of $4,000.
 Since you’ll likely do some rehab to the house, why not save money and buy a property where the price reflects the need for renovations?
 You’ll save money in the long run!

 If you are in the market for a fixer-upper, talk to a Coldwell Banker Hedges Realtor® today.
 They know the industry and can tell you everything you need to know about the Cedar Rapids housing market.